Our Process

 During Concept Development, Crescent Growth Capital assists its clients by determining whether and what kind of tax credits can be employed.
 Crescent will also model the proposed financing, to demonstrate how the project’s various funding sources will be woven into one capital stack realized upon project financial closing, and to quantify an estimated net benefit that the project may derive through the use of tax credit equity.

-Should the project be suited for historic tax credits, Crescent will prepare a nomination to the National Register and/or submit Historic Preservation Certification Applications, to secure a project’s eligibility for historic tax credit equity.
+Should the project be suited for Historic Tax Credits, Crescent will prepare a nomination to the National Register and/or submit Historic Preservation Certification Applications, to secure a project’s eligibility for historic tax credit equity.

 If the contemplated financing will employ New Markets Tax Credits, Crescent will market the transaction to potential Community Development Entities (“CDEs”), help secure tax credit investors and/or buyers and will generate models depicting cash flows to and from all parties to the transaction.